A person who is considered to be unreliable can still be right about something every once in a while, even if it is by accident.

 “If instead of running after the mode, they would continue fixed in one certain habit, the mode would come time or other overtake them, as a clock that stands still is sure to point right once in twelve hours.”

-Note: Did you know that when it comes to the origins of phrases, there are some that are unknown?
-Indeed, and in cases where this happens, what I’ll usually do is one of two things:
+Note: Did you know that when it comes to the origins of phrases, many of them are unknown?
+So here is what will generally happen in cases like that: